 Projects include a wall calendar and companion traveling exhibition celebrating the beauty and splendor of headwraps.
 Each year, we select 13 photos from an international pool of photographs submitted by professional and amateur photographers.
 These images feature an eclectic and diverse array of people — from students in the United Arab Emirates, to community activists in Chicago — all of whom enjoy adorning their heads with cloth.

 The Calendar also serves as a fundraising tool for our work in girl and women empowerment.
 We originally began with in order to support 10,000 Girls, a non-profit based in Senegal founded by Dr. Viola Vaughn.
-Proceeds from sales will help us formalize a 501c3 tax-exempt organization to expand our word in Sierra Leone.
+We now support the Enliven Your Soul Foundation for Global Advancement.
 Our social goals are to organize, encourage, and advance women and their families globally through education, economic opportunities and cross-cultural exchanges.

 With each tuck, pull, fold and pin, wrapping has the unique ability to transform not only your look, but your spirit. -Zarinah El-Amin Naeem, Curator and Headwrapologist